RWallan/carol-app-monitor/docs/index.md

 ## Installation

-TTo use this project in your tenants, you'll need to create and build a CarolApp.
+To use this project in your tenants, you'll need to create and build a CarolApp.

 First, make the download `manifest.json` that include all settings to build your CarolApp.
 To make the download, just click in the button above :wink:.